guptavinod/GettingStarted-FraudDectection/Airflow-configuration.md

 # Configure Airflow with Mysql

 ## Create new user and database in Mysql
-   1)Login to Mysql with root credentials
+   1) Login to Mysql with root credentials
       mysql -uroot -proot

    2) CREATE USER 'hduser'@'localhost' IDENTIFIED BY 'hadoop123';
       GRANT ALL PRIVILEGES ON * . * TO 'hduser'@'localhost';
       FLUSH PRIVILEGES;
       EXIT;

   3) Login as hduser
       mysql -uhduser -phadoop123

    4) CREATE DATABASE airflow;
     EXIT;

 ## Change airflow.cfg file to use Mysql database
    cd ~/airflow